-4. Applicants state that prior to a Fund's implementing a Distribution Policy in reliance on the order, the board of trustees (the "Board") of each Fund, including a majority of the trustees who are not "interested persons" of the Fund, as defined in section 2(a)(19) of the Act (the "Independent Trustees"), will request, and the Adviser will provide, such information as is reasonably necessary to make an informed determination of whether the Board should adopt a proposed Distribution Policy, or, in the case of HQH and HQL, re-approve an existing Distribution Policy.
-In particular, the Board and the Independent Trustees will review information regarding the purpose and terms of the Distribution Policy; the likely effects of the policy on the Fund's long-term total return (in relation to market price and its net asset value per share of common stock ("NAV")); the expected relationship between the Fund's distribution rate on its common stock under the policy and the Fund's total return (in relation to NAV): whether the rate of distribution would exceed such Fund's expected total return in relation to its NAV; and any foreseeable material effects of the policy on the Fund's long-term total return (in relation to market price and NAV).
-The Independent Trustees also will consider what conflicts of interest the Adviser and the affiliated persons of the Adviser and the Fund might have with respect to the adoption or implementation of the Distribution Policy.
-Applicants state that, only after considering such information will the Board, including the Independent Trustees, of each Fund approve a Distribution Policy and in connection with such approval will determine that the Distribution Policy is consistent with a Fund's investment objectives and in the best interests of the holders of the Fund's common stock.
+3. Applicants state that, prior to the Fund's implementing a distribution policy ("Distribution Policy") in reliance on the order, the board of directors (the "Board") of the Fund, including a majority of the directors who are not "interested persons" of the Fund as defined in section 2(a)(19) of the Act (the "Independent Directors"), will request, and the Adviser will provide, such information as is reasonably necessary to make an informed determination of whether the Board should adopt a proposed Distribution Policy.
+In particular, the Board and the Independent Directors will review information regarding the purpose and terms of a proposed Distribution Policy; the likely effects of such policy on such Fund's long-term total return (in relation to market price and its net asset value ("NAV") per share of common stock); the expected relationship between such Fund's distribution rate on its common stock under the policy and the Fund's total return (in relation to NAV per share); whether the rate of distribution would exceed such Fund's expected total return in relation to its NAV per share; and any foreseeable material effects of such policy on such Fund's long-term total return (in relation to market price and NAV per share).
+The Independent Directors will also consider what conflicts of interest the Adviser and the affiliated persons of the Adviser and the Fund might have with respect to the adoption or implementation of the Distribution Policy.
+Applicants state that, following this review, the Board, including the Independent Directors, of the Fund will, before adopting or implementing any Distribution Policy, make a determination that the Distribution Policy is consistent with the Fund's investment objectives and in the best interests of the holders of the Fund's common stock.
+The Distribution Policy will be consistent with the Fund's policies and procedures and will be described in the Fund's registration statement.

-5. Applicants state that the purpose of a Distribution Policy, generally, would be to permit a Fund to distribute over the course of each year, through periodic distributions in relatively equal amounts (plus any required special distributions), an amount closely approximating the total taxable income of such Fund during such year and, if determined by its Board, all or a portion of returns of capital paid by portfolio companies to such Fund during the year.
-Under the Distribution Policy of a Fund, such Fund would distribute periodically (as frequently as twelve times in any taxable year) to its respective common stockholders a fixed percentage of the market price of such Fund's common stock at a particular point in time or a fixed percentage of NAV at a particular time or a fixed amount per share of common stock, any of which may be adjusted from time to time.
-It is anticipated that under a Distribution Policy, the minimum annual distribution rate with respect to such Fund's common stock would be independent of the Fund's performance during any particular period but would be expected to correlate with the Fund's performance over time.
-Except for
+4. Applicants state that the purpose of a Distribution Policy, generally, would be to permit the Fund to distribute over the course of each year, through periodic distributions in relatively equal amounts (plus any required special distributions), an amount closely approximating the total taxable income of the Fund during the year and, if determined by the Board, all or a portion of returns of capital paid by portfolio companies to the Fund during the year.
+Under the Distribution Policy of the Fund, the Fund would distribute periodically (as frequently as 12 times in any taxable year) to its common stockholders a fixed percentage of the market price of the Fund's common stock at a particular point in time or a fixed percentage of NAV at a particular time or a fixed amount per share of common stock, any of which may be adjusted from time to time.
+It is anticipated that under the Distribution Policy, the minimum annual distribution rate with respect to the Fund's shares of common stock would be independent of the Fund's performance during any particular period but would be expected to correlate with the Fund's performance over time.
+Except for extraordinary distributions and potential increases or decreases in the final dividend periods in light of the Fund's performance for an entire calendar year and to enable a Fund to comply with the distribution requirements of Subchapter M of the Internal Revenue Code ("Code") for the calendar year, each distribution on the Fund's common stock would be at the stated rate then in effect.